 For the top:

-Saute apples with butter, sugars, cinnamon and apple pie spice until soft, about 4 minutes.
+- In a skillet, saute apples with butter, sugars, cinnamon and apple pie spice until soft, about 4 minutes.
 Mix cornstarch and water together and add to mixture.
 Cook 1 more minute.
-Set aside to cool (make sure you give this plenty of time to cool).
+Set aside to cool (make sure you give this plenty of time to cool.
+I give it at least 1 hour).

-ey come out of the oven if you want them warm.
+- Bake at 375 degrees for about 20 minutes.
+Top with ice cream and eat while hot.
+(You need to pretty much serve these when they come out of the oven if you want them warm.
 They cool down pretty fast.)
+Makes 6 servings.